liplum/Meditree/README.md

 ```

 Then you should directly run the backend, and a configuration file,
-called `homestreaming-config.json`, will be created.
+called `homestreaming-config.json`, will be created in the root.

 ```shell
 npm run serve